microsoft/CodeXGLUE/README.md

 2. Defect detection (Defects4J).
 A model is tasked with identifying whether a source code is an insecure code that may attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
 An existing dataset is included.

-3. Cloze testing (CT-all, CT-max/min).
+3. Cloze test (CT-all, CT-max/min).
 A model is tasked with predicting the masked token from a code, formulated as a multi-choice classification problem.
 The two datasets are newly created, one with candidates from the (filtered) vocabulary and the other with candidates among “max” and “min.”

 4. Code completion (PY150, GitHub Java Corpus).
 A model is tasked with predicting following tokens given contexts of codes.
 Both token-level and line-level completion are covered.
 The token-level task is analogous to language modeling, and we include two influential datasets here.
 Line-level datasets are newly created to test a model’s ability to autocomplete a line.